glennmatthews/aagen/README.md

 Press `w` to write the current map state to disk as `current.aamap`.

-Press `l' to load `current.aamap`, replacing the current map state.
+Press `l` to load `current.aamap`, replacing the current map state.

 Press `ESC` or close the map window to quit the program.